Athletics-Dominican Republic win 4x400 mixed relay world title | Sports-Games

 Athletics-Dominican Republic win 4x400 mixed relay world title

-Netherlands took silver in 3:09.90 while the United States finished with bronze in 3:10.16.
-The Americans seized the early lead and the home crowd roared with delight as seven-times Olympic gold medallist Felix took the baton for the second leg but the 36-year-old, running in her final World Championships race, appeared to tire down the stretch.
+Allyson Felix was denied a golden farewell at the World Championships after the United States took bronze behind the Dominican Republic and the Netherlands in a spectacular 4x400m mixed relay in Eugene, Oregon on Friday.
+The United States opened a massive gap in the final changeover and looked set for victory but Dominican anchor Fiordaliza Cofil reeled in Kennedy Simon down the home stretch to win gold and go one better than their silver at the Tokyo Olympics.

-Dominican Republic denied the United States a golden farewell for Allyson Felix on Friday, winning a spectacular 4x400m mixed relay at the World Championships in Eugene, Oregon in 3:09.82.
-Netherlands took silver in 3:09.90 while the United States finished with bronze in 3:10.16.
+"We have been training hard for this moment so I knew I could catch her," Cofil said of Simon.
+"Allyson Felix is a legend and I am happy to be in the final with her."

-The Americans seized the early lead and the home crowd roared with delight as seven-times Olympic gold medallist Felix took the baton for the second leg but the 36-year-old, running in her final World Championships race, appeared to tire down the stretch.
-The United States opened a massive gap in the final changeover but Dominican anchor Fiordaliza Cofil chased down American Kennedy Simon, who could not fend off the Dutch athlete in the final metres.
+Netherlands anchor Femke Bol produced an extraordinary effort down the home straight, coming from 30m back to overtake American Simon for silver, as the 2019 champions were forced to settle for bronze.
+The home crowd had roared with delight as seven-time Olympic gold medallist Felix took the baton for the second leg but the 36-year-old, running in her final major championship race, appeared to tire down the stretch after a strong start.

-Felix embraced her team mates at the finish, 18 years since she picked up her first Olympic medal at the 2004 Athens Games, as the home crowd gave the most decorated woman in the sport a warm send-off into retirement.
+Felix embraced her teammates at the finish, 18 years after she picked up her first Olympic medal at the 2004 Athens Games, as the home crowd gave the most decorated woman in the sport a warm send-off into retirement.
+While it was not the spot on the podium she had hoped for, the grande dame of American track was all smiles, draped in the U.S. flag as she took in the scene at Hayward Field.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)